bobbyhalljr/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+* - a token is a cryptograpic string that allows your app and a server to communicate.

 - [ ] What steps can you take in your web apps to keep your data secure?

+* - Things that help are private routes, and getting a token from the server.

 - [ ] Describe how web servers work.

+* - It gets a request and sends a reponse with the information you ask for.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+* - C - Create , adding things to a database (POST)
+    R - Read, reading things from a database (GET)
+    U - Update, updating existing information on the database (PUT) D - Delete, deleteing things from a database (DELETE)

 ## Project Set Up